Nirmal2310/Workflows_md/Methylation_analysis.md

 * N<sub>mod</sub> - Number of calls passing filters that were classified as a residue with a specified base modification.
 * N<sub>canonical</sub> - Number of calls passing filters were classified as the canonical base rather than modified.
 The exact base must be inferred by the modification code.
-For example, if the modification code is `m` (5mC) then the canonical base is cytosine.
+For example, if the modification code is `m` (5mC), the canonical base is cytosine.
 If the modification code is `a`, the canonical base is adenosine.
-* N<sub>other mod</sub> - Number of calls passing filters that were classified as modified, but where the modification is different from the listed base (and the corresponding canonical base is equal).
-For example, for a given cytosine there may be 3 reads with
+* N<sub>other mod</sub> - Number of calls passing filters that were classified as modified but where the modification is different from the listed base (and the corresponding canonical base is equal).
+For example, for a given cytosine, there may be 3 reads with
 `h` calls, 1 with a canonical call, and 2 with `m` calls.
 In the bedMethyl row for `h` N<sub>other_mod</sub> would be 2.
 In the
 `m` row N<sub>other_mod</sub> would be 3.
 * N<sub>valid_cov</sub> - the valid coverage.
 N<sub>valid_cov</sub> = N<sub>mod</sub> + N<sub>other_mod</sub> + N<sub>canonical</sub>, also used as the `score` in the bedMethyl